lrgresearch/gpaw-tools/installation.md

     which is not on PATH.
     Consider adding this directory to PATH or, if you prefer to suppress this warning, use --no-warn-script-location.

-You must add this folder to your ``~/.bashrc`` file.
+Add the following line at the end of your ``~/.bashrc`` file.

     export PATH=/home/YOURUSERNAME/.local/bin:$PATH

+After editing ~/.bashrc file quit the current shell session and start a new one (or you can use `source ~/.bashrc` command).
 Then continue,

     sudo apt install python3-dev libopenblas-dev libxc-dev libscalapack-mpi-dev libfftw3-dev

-Create a siteconfig.py file:
+Create a `siteconfig.py` file:

 ```
 $ mkdir -p ~/.gpaw